-If you're wondering how to refinance your Wells Fargo student loans, it's pretty easy.
+If you're wondering how to refinance your Wells Fargo student loans, it's pretty simple.
 All you need to do is find a lender that can give you a lower interest rate (we'll tell you how to do this in a minute) and apply.
 The whole process can be completed in less than a half hour.

 If you’re not satisfied with your experience with Wells Fargo, or if you just want a lower interest rate, there are plenty of great options out there.